stac-utils/stac-validator/README.md

                                   be used multiple times.
   -p, --pages INTEGER             Maximum number of pages to validate via
                                   --item-collection.
 Defaults to one page.
-  -v, --verbose                   Enables verbose output for recursive mode.
+  -v, --verbose                   Enables verbose output.
+  --trace-recursion               Shows detailed output during recursive validation.
   --no_output                     Do not print output to console.
   --log_file TEXT                 Save full recursive output to log file
                                   (local filepath).